SEKOIA-IO/documentation/docs/getting_started/sso/okta.md

 2. In "General Settings" > "Edit" > "Login"
 3. "Login initiated by" choose "Either Okta or App"
 4. "Application visibility" choose: "Display application icon to users"
+5. "Login flow" choose: "Redirect to app to initiate login (OIDC Compliant)"
+6. "Initiate login URI" input your SEKOIA.IO SSO login URL (This URL is displayed in the SEKOIA.IO SSO configuration page at "Managed communities" > "Security" > "Configure single Sign-on (SSO)" > "Configure")
-5. Save
+7. Save
-6. Visit the end user dashboard to validate that your changes are working as expected
+8. Visit the end user dashboard to validate that your changes are working as expected

 ## Restrict access